 In the interests of safety, pupils should not wear jewellery as these items can easily become entangled and therefore present a health and safety risk.

-To reflect any professional working environment, male students are not permitted to wear earrings.
-Female students may wear simple stud earrings, one in each ear.
+To reflect any professional working environment, students may wear simple stud earrings, one in each ear.